adhokshaja123/Gas_leakage/README.md

 # Gas_leakage
-# this is a basic gas leakage detection system using arduino uno and cpp
+# This is a basic gas leakage detection system using arduino uno and cpp
+# The code works by taking a anlog input from the sensor and gives output based on that value